Appdynamics/config-assessment-tool/README.md

    1. For Linux: using a command line shell/terminal run `./config-assessment-tool` if using DefaultJob.json or `./config-assessment-tool -j <job-file-name>` if you created your own job file
    2. For Windows: using a CMD or PowerShell terminal run `.\config-assessment-tool.exe` if using DefaultJob.json or `./config-assessment-tool.exe -j <job-file-name>` if you created your own job file

-This mode of running the tool currently does not support using the UI.
+This method of running the tool currently does not support using the UI.
 You may only use command line instructions as outlined above.
 You can change the settings by editing the included configuration files directly.